-In 2016, the Research Translation Core (RTC) of the Duke University Superfund Research Center started providing academic partnership and project coordination assistance for a study funded by a U.S. Environmental Protection Agency (EPA) Environmental Justice grant that will explore whether people who eat fish caught from the Northeast Cape Fear River in North Carolina are being exposed to chemicals that may be harmful to health.
+In 2016, the Research Translation Core (RTC) and Community Engagement Core (CEC) of the Duke University Superfund Research Center started providing academic partnership and project coordination assistance for a study funded by a U.S. Environmental Protection Agency (EPA) Environmental Justice grant that will explore whether people who eat fish caught from the Northeast Cape Fear River in North Carolina are being exposed to chemicals that may be harmful to health.

-Below you will find resources created by the EPA and by local health agencies that the RTC has collected to share with survey participants to help them understand and reduce their exposures to contaminants in locally-caught fish.
+Below you will find resources created by the Duke Superfund Research Center, the US EPA and other agencies that the CEC has collected to share with survey participants to help them understand and reduce their exposures to contaminants in locally-caught fish.

 Contaminants in Fish: Why is This an Environmental Justice Issue?